mdavis-xyz/mdavis.xyz/pages/colo/content.md

 </div>

-Given the high upfront cost of batteries, a more suitable counterfactual is that of solar and batteries installed at separate locations, possibly by separate firms.
+Given the high upfront cost of batteries, a more suitable counterfactual is that of solar and batteries installed at separate locations, possibly by separate companies.

 <div class="wiring">